-In June 2018, ASIC commenced a consultation process regarding the proposed adoption of a mandatory 'foreign AFSL' regime for offshore asset managers that are interested in advisory or asset management relationships with wholesale clients in Australia.
+Following a consultation process, ASIC has proposed the adoption of a mandatory 'foreign AFSL' regime for offshore asset managers that are interested in advisory or asset management relationships with wholesale clients in Australia.
 The proposal is that the foreign AFS regime will mirror the existing AFSL regime, subject to the relaxation of a number of regulations where the foreign financial services provider is otherwise regulated under a sufficiently equivalent foreign regulatory regime.

-Expected to be introduced on or after 1 July 2019, the foreign AFSL regime will replace the passport regime currently relied on by foreign financial services providers from a number of jurisdictions with regulatory regimes that are viewed as sufficiently equivalent to the Australian regime.
+Expected to be introduced in late 2019, the foreign AFSL regime will replace the passport regime currently relied on by foreign financial services providers from a number of jurisdictions with regulatory regimes that are viewed as sufficiently equivalent to the Australian regime.
 Under existing law, foreign financial services providers that are regulated by their equivalent securities regulator in the US, UK, Hong Kong, Singapore or Germany may access relief from the need to hold an AFSL to provide financial services to wholesale clients in Australia.
 The relief is provided by way of the filing of certain documents with ASIC.
+The existing exemptions are likely to be extended until 30 September 2020 (taking into account the 12-month extension provided by the consultation process, and a proposed further 12-month transitional period for the new regime).

-New reporting measures for credit funds
+v Reporting measures for credit funds

-Through recently introduced legislation, an expanded range of lenders (potentially covering debt funds) with more than A\$50 million in loan receivables are subject to new obligations to report on their lending activities to APRA.
+An expanded range of lenders (potentially covering debt funds) with more than A\$50 million in loan receivables are subject to new obligations to report on their lending activities to APRA.
 The aim is to enable APRA to capture and monitor some of the metrics otherwise captured from traditional bank lenders.